schwabe/openvpn/doc/man-sections/client-options.rst

   When this option is set, OpenVPN will not drop incoming tun packets with same destination as host.

+--app-custom-control protocollist
+  Sets the list of supported app custom control protocols.
+  These protocols are announced to the server when this option is used as a client.
+If the option is set on a server it will negotiate the common protocols with the client.

+  The protocollist is a : separated list of protocol identifiers.

+  See management-notes.txt in the OpenVPN distribution  and the OpenVPN RFC draft for a description of app custom control protocol support.

 --auth-token token
   This is not an option to be used directly in any configuration files, but rather push this option from a ``--client-connect`` script or a